 Writing with Fire is an Oscar-nominated documentary that follows the journey of Khabar Lahariya, an independent news organisation led by Dalit women in India that challenges the status quo with impactful journalism.
 Directed by Rintu Thomas and Sushmit Ghosh, this film showcases the resilience and determination of these women, who inspire change and break stereotypes.
 Since its premiere at Sundance 2021, the documentary has garnered widespread acclaim, serving as a beacon of hope and empowerment.
 The journalists featured in the film have gathered such recognition that they are now sought-after speakers at international conferences.

-Pray the Devil Back to Hell is a testament to the resilience of the human spirit in conflict situations, highlighting Leymah Gbowee’s courageous leadership during Liberia’s civil war.
+Stream the film on AmazonPray the Devil Back to Hell is a testament to the resilience of the human spirit in conflict situations, highlighting Leymah Gbowee’s courageous leadership during Liberia’s civil war.
 This documentary has inspired countless individuals worldwide and earned acclaim for its portrayal of grassroots movements advocating for peace.
 Recognised for its profound impact, it played a pivotal role in Leymah Gbowee winning the Nobel Peace Prize in 2011.
 Today, it continues to serve as an advocacy tool, sparking vital conversations and fostering positive change across the globe.

-#387 serves as a catalyst for change, spotlighting the tragic sinking of an unnamed boat off the coast of Libya, where 800 migrants lost their lives.
+Stream the film now on Vimeo#387 serves as a catalyst for change, spotlighting the tragic sinking of an unnamed boat off the coast of Libya, where 800 migrants lost their lives.
 Director Madeleine Leroyer dedication has brought attention to this injustice, prompting important discussions and collective action.
 By amplifying the voices of survivors and their families, the film calls for accountability and solidarity.
 Through collaboration and advocacy, it seeks to rewrite the narrative and ensure that every individual impacted by this tragedy is seen and heard.

-Ava DuVernay's 13th is more than just a documentary – it’s a powerful call to action against racial injustice.
+Stream the film now on ARTEAva DuVernay's 13th is more than just a documentary – it’s a powerful call to action against racial injustice.
 By dissecting the Thirteenth Amendment and tracing its devastating consequences, which have led to America’s crisis of mass incarceration, this film has sparked profound debates and acted as a catalyst for change.
 With its account of the systemic oppression endured by African Americans, 13th challenges viewers to confront their own complicity and join the fight for a more equitable future.
 Its impact has extended far beyond the screen, igniting outrage and driving progress towards justice.

 Stream the film now on Netflix